MoarTube/MoarTube-Node/README.md

 Open a terminal within the MoarTube-Node directory

+Stop the Moartube Node software if it is running

 Run the command **npm install pm2 -g**

 Run the command **pm2 start node.js**